 This short time is packed with appointments arranged especially for the specific group.
-Every year some 1000 high-ranking individuals and young future leaders from abroad have the opportunity to take part in one of around 150 fact-finding tours.
-The visitors are drawn from the fields of journalism, culture, politics, business, society and academia and, in their respective roles, influence Germany’s image in their countries.
+The participants are drawn from the fields of journalism, culture, politics, business, society and academia and, in their respective roles, influence Germany’s image in their countries.

 The participants are selected by the missions abroad in coordination with the Federal Foreign Office headquarters in Berlin.
 The type and focus of the trips are chosen to match the visitors'profiles.